 Take a trip to the St. Louis Science Center for all things exploration, science, and discovery.
 Enjoy a movie at the Omni-Max theater, check out the newest exhibit (the dinosaur exhibit was awesome!), gaze at the stars at the Planetarium.
 The Science Center has interactive stations to engage all ages with science fun!

 A trip to St. Louis would not be complete without a trip to the iconic Gateway Arch, the Gateway to the Midwest.
 Journey to the top for an incredible view of St. Louis, the Mississippi River and into Illinois.
 The Arch and grounds have just finished undergoing a renovation.
 Enjoy an all-new tram ride, new museum, updated visitor center and an access bridge to the rest of the city.
-Completion of the improvement projects are anticipated July 2018.
+Completion of the improvement projects is anticipated in July 2018.